MicrosoftLearning/MS-4010-Build-Plugins-Connectors-Microsoft-Copilot-M365/Instructions/Labs/LAB_02/5-exercise-3-add-new-command.md

 ## Task 5 - Run the App!
 Search for product by company name

-Now you're ready to test the sample as a plugin for Copilot for Microsoft 365.
+Now you're ready to test the sample as a plugin for Microsoft 365 Copilot.

 1. Remove the **Northwest Inventory** app in Teams.
 This task is necessary since you're updating the manifest.
 Manifest updates require the app to be reinstalled.
 The cleanest way to do this is to first remove it from Teams.